Morswin19/Whack-a-mole/README.md

 ### I am open for contributions

-If You don't want to contribute, but find some bugs, please write to me :)
+If you don't want to contribute, but find some bugs, please write to me :)

 ## Have Fun and let guinea pigs rule the World